A group of men standing in front of a pink background.

 Crypticrock.com – That was a great comeback record in 2008.
 The newest album Love Stories & Other Musing was released last year.
 What was the writing and recording process like for this record?

 Kevin Martin – That one was a little bit easier.
 We had grown to understand what we were really good at as musicians.
 Also there was a song on there I wrote with Chris Daughtry that I actually had written for his album.
 He didn’t use it so I called him and asked him if he minded if I put that song on the new Candlebox album.
 It was a lot easier, we focused on 9 songs.
 We didn’t want to release a full length album.
 The 5 re-records were not our idea.
-Those were actually done for guitar hero the game.
+Those were actually done for the guitar hero game.
 Our manager, I don’t even know why, stupidly said well let’s put them on this record we are releasing.
 I said well they were meant to be for something else, not really to be sold.
 You have management and labels that kind of are forcing you to do things you sometimes don’t want to do.
 So those re-records, we weren’t trying to get the fans to buy the first album again (laughs), we actually did it for a video game.
 It was a challenge for us.

 This last record was very focused for us.
 We recorded it in 12 days, I did the vocals in 3 days, so 15 days later the record was done.
 Again, a really strong record for Candlebox.
 There were those magical moments in the studio where you find those happy accidents.
 Like a song like “Lifelike Song” or “Them Eyes” where the song just kind of unfolds right in front of you, you grab it, and an hour later the thing is done.
 Those two songs were written in the studio, happy accidents.